 During 2017, in Michigan, health premiums accounted for 36% of an individual's median household income.
-Therefore, it is vital to try and seek out where you can save money and compare health insurance to find the best policy at the cheapest available price.
+Therefore, it is vital to try to seek out where you can save money and compare health insurance to find the best policy at the cheapest available price.

 ValuePenguin along with Wellthie, a specialist in the small group health insurance industry, analyzed health insurance plans in Michigan to identify the difference in premiums for small group and individual health policies.

-Individual health insurance plans on average are $271 more expensive per month compared to a small group policy premium.
+Individual health insurance plans on average are $271 more expensive per month compared to a small group policy premium

 In the table below, you can notice these differences in health insurance premiums.
 For example, the largest discrepancy can be seen in Gold tier plans, which were 111% more expensive for individual policies compared to group health insurance plans.